SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 workshop organizers, keynote speakers, or other dignitaries.
 This guideline is not strict, and may be relaxed under certain circumstances.

+More information and advice on workshop organization can be found [here](/Resources/Guidelines/Workshops).

 Preparing the Program
 -----------------------